 Dr Marc P. Berenson

-Senior Lecturer (Associate Professor), King's College London, Russia Institute, School of Politics and Economics, London
+Senior Lecturer (Associate Professor), King's College London, Russia Institute, School of Politics and Economics, England

 Prior to joining King’s Russia Institute in September 2013, Dr Marc P. Berenson was serving, since 2007, as a research fellow on the Governance Team at the Institute of Development Studies at the University of Sussex in Brighton.
 His projects on governance, tax compliance, tax administration, state capacity and state-society relations in Russia, Ukraine and Poland have been empirically, conceptually and methodologically ground-breaking, with a particular (and particularly important) focus on the ways in which citizens’ interactions with the bureaucracy shapes and is shaped by their perceptions of the state and the meaning of their own citizenship.

 Dr Berenson’s recent book - Taxes and Trust: From Coercion to Compliance in Poland, Russia and Ukraine – was published by Cambridge University Press (free to download on Open Access) and focuses on three states at three, distinctly different stages of the transition from a coercive governing regime to a rule-of-law state.
 Effective governance in the tax arena, the book shows, occurs when state and society interact in a dualistic process through trust.

 Previously, Dr Berenson worked as a research analyst for the American Bar Association, the EastWest Institute, The Carter Center and the Strengthening Democratic Institutions Project at Harvard's Kennedy School of Government.
 He also has undertaken several consultancies, for, among others, the World Bank in Russia and the OECD’s Tax and Development Programme.